bokw/8_Week_SQL_Challenge/Case study #1 - Danny's Diner/README.md

 |A          |         860|
 |B          |         940|
 |C          |         360|

+Customer A has 860 points, customer B - 940, customer C - 360.

 ### 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
 ```SQL